daren09/PaymentGateway/README.md

 # PaymentGateway
-Dependecies : AutoFac,Entity Framework <br />
+Dependecies : AutoFac,Entity Framework, SQL Server <br />
 Framework: 4.6.1

 How to use the project: <br />